Rafi Reavis: Personal life

 Reavis was born as Rafael Pangilinan Reavis on July 27, 1977, in New York City.
 His father is Joselito Abundo and was born on Koronadal, South Cotabato.
 Abundo went to the US when he was 17 and was adopted by the Reavis family.
 Abundo met Reavis' mother, Laura Missouri, in New York City.
 After three years, they broke up, and Reavis went with his mother in Florida where his mother married and became Laura Fields.
 Abundo died in 1999 due to prostate cancer.

+Reavis can speak Tagalog but prefers to speak only English.